Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 Of note here is **Weirdness Magnet**, which gives the GM carte blanche to come up with _extra weird_ things during adventures that feel inexplicably drawn to you and generally make your life harder.
-If you need -15 points to reach your limit, take that and have fun!
+If you need -15 points to reach your limit, take that and let your GM have some fun!

 ## Skills

-Wizard melee weapon packages are the classic "staff" and the somewhat novel "wand and shield", which is such a good idea I have to wonder about the curricula of these magic schools from other books.
+Wizard melee weapon packages are the classic "staff" and the somewhat novel "wand and shield", which is such a good idea I have to wonder about the quality of the curricula of magic schools in other games.
 Wands in this game are a little heftier too, and can be used as light sticks with the Smallsword skill.

-For ranged combat, they can choose to go old-school and throw darts, wield a sling, or learn Innate Attack, which is what you use to aim missile spells.
+For ranged combat, they can choose to go old-school and throw darts, wield a sling, or learn Innate Attack, which is what you use to attack with missile spells.
 Most wizards who have those spells will want the latter.

 Their primary skills are all about lore.
 They can teach, compose well-written texts, speed read, make proper use of research libraries, work with alchemy,